MagedMohamedTurk/Turbomachinery-Rotors-Balancing/README.md

 To quickly use the package:
 1. Optional create an isolated environment for python 3.8. (for Anaconda users `e.g. $ conda create -n myenv python=3.8`)
 2. `$ pip install hsbalance`
-3. Take a look at the notebooks attached in the repo to see `hsbalance` in action.
+3. Take a look at the notebooks in 'examples\' attached in the repo to see `hsbalance` in action.
 ### Quick Example
-Script can be found in `example_script.py`
+Script can be found in `examples\example_script.py`

 Import package
 `import hsbalance as hs`